From The Archives

 Front Row Festival

-Setlist: Do The Robot/ Lost And Found/ Lipstick On Your Collar/ River Deep Mountain High/ Untitled/ Run Down/ This Perfect Day/ Messin' With The Kid/ Orstralia/ Night In Venice/ (I'm) Stranded/ Demolition Man/ One Way Street.
+Setlist: Do The Robot/ Lost And Found/ Lipstick On Your Collar/ River Deep Mountain High/ Untitled/ Run Down/ This Perfect Day/ Messin' With The Kid/ Orstralia/ Night In Venice/ (I'm) Stranded/ Demolition Girl/ One Way Street.

 Ad 2: Scan of ad from Hope & Anchor fanzine.